bioFAM/MOFA2/README.md

 ### Important notice: [MOFA v1](https://github.com/bioFAM/MOFA) is officially depreciated, please switch to [MOFA v2](https://github.com/bioFAM/MOFA2) even if you are not planning to use the novel functionalities.

+## What is MOFA?
 MOFA is a factor analysis model that provides a **general framework for the integration of multi-omic data sets** in an unsupervised fashion.
 Intuitively, MOFA can be viewed as a versatile and statistically rigorous generalization of principal component analysis (PCA) to multi-omics data.
 Given several data matrices with measurements of multiple -omics data types on the same or on overlapping sets of samples, MOFA infers an **interpretable low-dimensional data representation in terms of (hidden) factors**.
 These learnt factors represent the driving sources of variation across data modalities, thus facilitating the identification of cellular states or disease subgroups.

 In MOFA v2 (MOFA+) we added the following improvements:
 * **Multi-group functionality**: intuitively, this breaks the assumption of independent samples and allows inference across multiple groups, where groups are predefined sets of samples (i.e. different conditions, batches, cohorts, etc.).
+Importantly, the model is not focused on capturing the differential changes between the groups (as for example when doing differential expression).
+The aim of the multi-group framework is to find out which sources of variability are shared between the different groups and which ones are exclusive to a single group.
+To achieve this, the group effect is regressed out from the data before fitting the model.

 * **Fast inference** using a stochastic variational framework: this can be powered by GPUs: enabling inference with very large data sets.

 For more details you can read our papers:
 - MOFA: http://msb.embopress.org/cgi/doi/10.15252/msb.20178124